Argentina–United Kingdom relations: Colonial era

 The modern territory of Argentina was initially part of the Spanish Empire.
 The Falkland Islands sovereignty dispute was initially a dispute of Spain and Britain, with events such as the Falklands Crisis of 1770.
 Spain allied with France against Britain during the Napoleonic Wars, so Britain launched two British invasions of the Río de la Plata.
 The first invasion in 1806 captured Buenos Aires.
 However the city was soon liberated by Santiago de Liniers with forces from Montevideo.
 A second invasion in 1807 took Montevideo, but failed to capture Buenos Aires a second time, and Montevideo was returned to Spain during the surrender.
 France attacked Spain (starting the Peninsular War in Europe) and Spain allied with Britain, so the British made no further attacks at the Río de la Plata.

 The Peninsular War, the social changes caused by the huge militarization of the people of Buenos Aires and other local and international influences led to the May Revolution, which began the Argentine War of Independence.
 Britain stayed neutral during the conflict, and accepted the Argentine Declaration of Independence on 15 December 1823.
 The formal relations were established with the Treaty of Friendship, Commerce and Navigation Between Argentina and the United Kingdom.

 Argentine National Organization (1853–1879)

 The two countries established diplomatic relations on 15 December 1823.
 During the National Organization period, Argentina began to outline a foreign policy favouring relations with Britain, which became the main buyer of Argentine raw materials and the major source of investment in the country.
 By mid century, London bankers were sending in capital, to invest in railways, docks, packing houses, and utilities.
 London sent in 3000 agents to handle shipping, insurance, and banking.

-In 1865, during the Liberal government of Bartolome Mitre British involvement was tested by the conduct of the Paraguayan War of Argentina, Uruguay and Brazil against the Republic of Paraguay.
+In 1865, during the Liberal government of Bartolomé Mitre British involvement was tested by the conduct of the Paraguayan War of Argentina, Uruguay and Brazil against the Republic of Paraguay.
 During the government of Nicolas Avellaneda, the Conquest of the Desert, 1879 he favoured the establishment, in the newly conquered lands of immigrant settlers, and dissemination of railroads of British capital, and cattle and sheep raising.